Damian Penaud

-He is the son of former French international, Alain Penaud.

-Career
+Club career

 Penaud played for the Clermont Academy side and was selected for the France U20 squad for the 2015 World Rugby Under 20 Championship.
 He scored 2 tries against the England u20 side. but they lost in the semi-finals to eventual champions, New Zealand.
 The following year he made the u20 team again for the 2016 World Rugby Under 20 Championship.
 He only scored one try against Japan in the whole tournament with France finishing 9th.

 Penaud made his Top 14 debut in April 2016 against Agen at inside centre.
 He only played one game that season.
 He quickly established himself as the backup option for incumbent centre and club legend, Aurélien Rougerie in the following season, regularly playing inside him.
 He also played 3 games in the 2016–17 European Rugby Champions Cup including the final against Saracens F.C. where he came off the bench to replace Aurélien Rougerie.

 Penaud played in the 2016–17 Top 14 Final against RC Toulon helping set up Clermont's only try to Alivereti Raka which helped them win the title.

 In 2019 Penaud won the European Rugby Challenge Cup with Clermont in the final against La Rochelle by 36 to 16 with a try in the 30th minute of play.

+During the 2024–25 Champions Cup, he scored a hat-trick in a 69–17 win away against Exeter Chiefs.
+The following week he scored six tries in a 66–12 win against the Sharks.
+This was a new record for most tries scored in one Champions Cup fixture by an individual player overtaking the previous record of five jointly-held by Tom Beim and Matt Cardey.
+In April 2025, he broke the record for the most tries scored by one player in a single Champions Cup season scoring against Munster during a 47–29 victory in the quarter finals taking his tally to 12 and overtaking the previous record held by Chris Ashton.
+In Champions Cup semi-finals, despite his side beating Toulouse 35–18 to reach their first ever European final, he left the field of play early with a knee injury.
+In May 2025, he was deemed fit enough to start the final, scoring another two tries as Bordeaux defeated Northampton Saints 28–20 to claim their first every trophy.
+This extended his personal tally in competition to 14 tries for the season further extending his own record.
+He went on to win Champions Cup Player of the Year 2025.

 International career

-Penaud was named by France head coach, Guy Novès in a 35-man squad ahead of their three-test series against South Africa.
+Penaud was named by France head coach Guy Novès in a 35-man squad ahead of their three-test series against South Africa in June 2017.
+He was a part of the French squad that won the 2022 Six Nations Championship.